tomwhartung/jmws_idMyGadget_for_wordpress/README.md

 That is, just "playing around" with the idea, as I have done here, may be fun and enlightening, but it is not very practical.

-### My Specific Goal
+### My Goal

-I want to make it clear that in this case, playing around, having fun, and being enlightened was indeed **my goal** for doing this.
+I want to make it clear that in this case, playing around, having fun, and being enlightened was indeed **my specific goal** for doing this.
 And having satisfied that goal, and having the code run live on a [demo site](http://tomwhartung.com), I see no reason to spend more time working and making this code "production-ready."
 Hope that makes sense!

 ## For More Information